ucarlos/CSC4110-Rain-Alert/Readme.md

-# CSC 4110 Project &#x2013; Rain Detector using a Raspberry Pi
+# CSC 4110 Project &#x2013; Rain Detector using a Raspberry Pi &#x2013; Post Project Branch

 This is the Post Project Branch of the Rain Alert Application.
 This repository contains all the files needed to use a Raspberry Pi as a Rain Detector, which reports changes in local rain levels to a email server, as well as other options.
 Ulysses Carlos is the main contributor and will add some of the application functions that could not be added in time.